gdunlop/budget-boating/_posts/2020-05-12-Budget-boat-choices.markdown

 # Wet Wet Wet
 Older speedboats like mine may have a carpeted interior.
 This looks nice but isn't particularly practical as you need to keep it dry.

+![Speedboat with carpeted interior]({{site.baseurl}}/images/interior.jpg)

 If you are leaving a boat unattended on the water it really must be self-bailing otherwise it could fill with rainwater.
 Self-bailing cockpits drain water from the interior out the side of the boat.
-All RIBs are self-bailing since their low profile means they are more likely to take on water.

-![Speedboat with carpeted interior]({{site.baseurl}}/images/interior.jpg)
+RIBs are prone to taking on water and tend to have automatic float-operated pumps to discharge it out through the transom.

 # Style council
 When it comes to shape and style of boat this is very much down to personal preference.